 JFK: [Returning to his Dictaphone] I was shocked by the death of Diem and Nhu.
 I'd met Diem …"

-According to "Listening In," the Cuban missile crisis shows off Kennedy's taping system to "its finest advantage."
+text: According to "Listening In," the Cuban missile crisis shows off Kennedy's taping system to "its finest advantage."
 On Tuesday morning, Oct.
 16, 1962, President Kennedy was informed that the CIA had photographic evidence of the Soviets installing missiles in Cuba, which led to the president on Monday evening, Oct.
 22, giving a televised address announcing a quarantine around Cuba and demanding the missiles' removal.

 During this tense week, President Kennedy used his taping equipment as a means to record his own observations.
 On Thursday Oct.
 18, he recorded his memory of the day: